-- It is clear from the Commission's analysis & rulings that this order is based on the provisions of the Act & Supply Code Regulations & earlier MERC orders from Year 2006.
-It is applicable to all the concerned stake holders in the State.
-Hence applicable in these cases also. - 5.
-The Respondent, by its letter dated 15.11.2022 filed its reply and the hearing was held on 13.03.2023 at length.
-Its written submission and arguments are as below: - (i) The grievance is not maintainable as per Regulation 7.8 of CGRF & EO Regulations 2020, wherein the Forum shall not admit any Grievance unless it is filed within two (2) years from the date on which the cause of action has arisen.
-In the instant case, the Appellants have filed the grievance on 12.05.2020 with the Forum while the cause of action occurred on 20.04.2017 in four cases and on 17.11.2017 in the remaining two cases, when the Appellants paid supervision charges and invested the amount for executing the DDF work.
-On the same ground of limitation, the Forum as well as the Electricity Ombudsman has dismissed various grievance cases as being not maintainable. - (ii) The Hon'ble Bombay High Court, Aurangabad Bench has passed Judgment dated 21.08.2018 in W.P No. 6859, 6860, 6861 & 6862 of 2017 regarding limitation and has ruled that
+- 6. The Respondent, by its letter dated 15.11.2022 filed its reply and the hearing was held on 13.03.2023 at length.
+Its written submission and arguments in brief are as below: - (i) The grievance is not maintainable as per Regulation 6.6/7.8 of CGRF & EO Regulations 2006 / 2020, wherein the Forum shall not admit any Grievance unless it is filed within two (2) years from the date on which the cause of action has arisen.
+In the instant case, the Appellants have filed the case on 18.02.2020 with the Forum and the cause of action happened on 07.12.2016 i.e., the date of payment of supervision charges.
+On the same ground of limitation, the Forum as well as the Electricity Ombudsman has dismissed various cases. - (ii) The Hon'ble Bombay High Court, Aurangabad Bench has also passed Judgment dated 21.08.2018 in W.P No. 6859, 6860, 6861 & 6862 of 2017 regarding limitation and has ruled that

 "If I accept the contention of the Consumer that the Cell can be approached anytime beyond 2 years or 5/10 years, it means that Regulation 6.4 will render Regulation 6.6 and Section 45(5) ineffective.
 By holding that the litigation journey must reach Stage 3 (Forum) within 2 years, would render a harmonious interpretation.
-This would avoid conclusion that Regulation 6.4 is inconsistent with Regulation 6.6 and both these provisions can therefore coexist harmoniously."
+This would avoid conclusion that Regulation 6.4 is inconsistent with Regulation 6.6 and both these provisions can therefore coexist harmoniously"

-- (iii) The Appellant has Referred to the High Court Mumbai (Nagpur Bench) dated 08.06.2021 in WP No. 7900/32017.
-The court has analyzed wherein consumers can approach IGRC within 2 years from date of cause of action and further to CGRF within 2 years from date of order to ICRC.
-However, this order is challenged by the Respondent in Supreme Court which is stayed by Hon Supreme Court (IA no 13387/2021).
-Hence the above High court decision has no relevance in this case. - (iv) The Respondent referred to the order of Electricity Ombudsman in Rep. No. 189 and 190 of 2018 in case of Bombay Rayon Fashions V/s MSEDCL regarding refund of infrastructure cost.
-The Electricity Ombudsman have rejected the refund of infrastructure cost. - (v) Further in Case No 5 of 2020 in M/s.
+- (iii) The Appellant has referred the H.C Order dated 08.06.2021 in WP No. 7900/2017.
+The Nagpur High Court bench wherein consumers can approach IGRC within 2 years from date of cause of action and further to the Forum within 2 years from date of order of IGRC.
+However, this order is stayed by Hon'ble Supreme Court in IA No. 13387/2021.
+Hence the above High Court decision has no relevance in this case. - (iv) The Respondent referred the order of Electricity Ombudsman in Rep. No. 189 and 190 of 2018 in case of Bombay Rayon Fashions V/s MSEDCL regarding refund of infrastructure cost.
+The Electricity Ombudsman have rejected the refund of infrastructure cost.

+(v) Further in Case No 5 of 2020 in M/s.
 Jaygangatara Magaswargiya Co-op.
 Ind.
 Ltd and 12 Others V/s MSEDCL, the Commission in its order para no.17 has cited the Judgment of the Hon'ble Supreme Court in case A.P.
 Power Coordination Committee Vs. Lanco Kondapalli Ltd. The ratio of the said judgment is applicable to the present case also.
 The observation of Commission in para 17 reads as under